Nurse Educator Role Specialization

 - Implement the role of an academic educator, a professional development specialist, or a patient educator in a professional, respectful, and ethical manner.

-Nurse Educator students may choose to participate in an optional on-campus residency program at one of USAHS’ four destination campuses.
+Nurse Educator students may choose to participate in an optional on-campus residency program at one of USAHS’ five destination campuses.

 During the residency, you will broaden your perspective through interprofessional learning activities, hone your oral presentation skills, network with alumni and health care professionals, meet one-on-one with your program director, and collaborate with peers from various programs.